First-Time-in-College Admission Requirements

 All transcripts, test scores and documentation of credit-earning mechanisms must be official, arriving to the Office of Admissions directly from the originating school or testing agency.
 Official documents are those received directly from the awarding institution or delivered in their original, sealed envelope.
 All application materials must be received by the Office of Admissions by close-of-business on the deadline date in order to be considered complete.

 Incoming freshmen may apply for entrance into the spring (January), summer (June), or fall (August) semesters.
 Students may apply for admission up to one year in advance of their intended enrollment term.
-Students are encouraged to submit an online application; however the paper version may be printed and submitted via mail or in person.
+Students are required to submit an online application.
 UNF also participates with the Common Application.

 A $30 non-refundable application fee is required for any application for admission.
 Acceptable payment methods include MasterCard, Discover, Visa or American Express at the time the online application is submitted or personal check/money order made payable to UNF.
 Students should inquire with their high school guidance office to see if they are eligible for a college application fee waiver.

 It is the student’s responsibility to ensure that official high school transcripts have been received by the Office of Admissions by the deadline.
 Florida public schools should send transcripts electronically, while private and non-Florida schools may mail transcripts to the Office of Admissions.

 The Office of Admissions will recalculate a grade point average (GPA) based on the following eighteen academic credits in college preparatory courses.
 Additional weight is given to grades of “C” or higher earned in honors, Dual Enrollment, Advanced Placement, IB, or AICE courses.
 While students may not have completed all the required courses at the time an application is submitted, they are required to complete them prior to high school graduation and entrance into UNF.